metiviem/rscons/doc/user_guide.md

 the `-Wall` flag except for sources under the `src/tests` directory.

 A post-build hook can be added with `env.add_post_build_hook`.
-Post-build hooks are only invoked if the build operation was a success.
+Post-build hooks are only invoked if the build step was a success.

 Build hooks and post-build hooks can register new build targets.